forbes-group/super_hydro/DeveloperNotes.md

 cd Docs
 make html

+# Open the docs:
 open _build/html/index.html

+# Or run the following, which will continuously monitor your docs and
+# update your page:
+make auto
 ```

 If you are working on documentation, you can have it auto-build when you save changes by